thomasekdahlN/jeti/README.md

 Jeti Lua application for turbine ECU monitoring, alarm handling, and telemetry presentation on Jeti transmitters.

-The project provides a configurable dashboard for turbine status, RPM, EGT, ECU voltage, pump voltage, and fuel, with support for voice alerts, message popups, haptic feedback where available, and centralized debug logging.
+The project provides a configurable dashboard for turbine status, RPM, RPM2/shaft RPM, EGT, ECU voltage, pump voltage, and fuel, with support for voice alerts, message popups, haptic feedback where available, and centralized debug logging.

+## Design philosophy: silent (black) cockpit

+This app is built around a **silent cockpit** (also called a black cockpit) principle:

+- when everything is normal, the system stays **completely silent** — no sounds, no vibration, no popups
+- it only asks for your attention when an actual **alarm condition** is detected, so a warning always means something real
+- this keeps you focused on flying and makes every alert meaningful instead of background noise

+On top of that, the app is designed to **replace at least 20 separate transmitter alarm setups** (per-sensor high/low alarms for RPM, shaft RPM, EGT, ECU voltage, pump voltage, the fuel-level thresholds, the fuel-sensor fault, the ECU-offline watchdog, and every named turbine status) with a single, configurable Lua app that has a **graphical dashboard**.

+Every alarm is also written to the **Jeti flight log timeline** on the model it runs on, so you can do proper **post-flight analysis** of exactly which alarms fired and when.

 ## Quick start